Studying the thermoelectric properties of an anisotropic QGP medium: Quasiparticle description of QGP medium in the presence of expansion-induced anisotropy

 Figure \ref{Fig.m} shows the temperature dependence of the quasiparticle masses of $u$, $d$, and $s$ quarks, normalized to their corresponding isotropic counterparts, for different values of the anisotropy parameter.
 A moderate enhancement in the quasiparticle masses of quarks is observed with increasing anisotropy (figures \ref{Fig.m}(a) and \ref{Fig.m}(b)).
 Thus, the quarks become slightly more massive in an expansion-induced anisotropic medium, leading to modified dispersion relations.
+It is worth noting that, this anisotropy-induced enhancement of the quasiparticle effective mass is not in contradiction with earlier observations of reduced screening effect in an anisotropic plasma, since the latter is governed by the long-wavelength behavior of the gluon propagator (Debye screening mass), whereas the effective mass encodes medium-induced self-energy corrections entering the partonic dispersion relations.
 As the temperature increases, the quasiparticle masses for $u$, $d$ and $s$ quarks depart from their isotropic values.
 Further, the parton distribution functions get altered due to the impact of anisotropy via the dispersion relations.
 The resulting changes in the $u$-, $d$-, and $s$-quark distribution functions are displayed in figures \ref{Fig.df1}, \ref{Fig.df2} and \ref{Fig.df3}.
 In particular, the temperature dependence of the distribution functions is shown in figures \ref{Fig.df1}(a), \ref{Fig.df1}(b) and \ref{Fig.df2}(a) for different values of anisotropy parameter, while their momentum dependence is depicted in figures \ref{Fig.df2}(b), \ref{Fig.df3}(a) and \ref{Fig.df3}(b).
 It is observed that, for all quark flavors, anisotropy suppresses the distribution functions up to a certain temperature $T \approx 0.4$ GeV and enhances them at higher temperatures (figures \ref{Fig.df1}(a), \ref{Fig.df1}(b) and \ref{Fig.df2}(a)).
 Thus the deviation of distribution functions for different quark flavors from their isotropic counterparts increases beyond this temperature.
 However, no such turning point in momentum (figures \ref{Fig.df2}(b), \ref{Fig.df3}(a) and \ref{Fig.df3}(b)) is found, instead, anisotropy enhances the parton distribution functions across the entire momentum range.
-Consequently, the parton number densities get enhanced with the increase of anisotropy.
+Consequently, the deviation of the parton number densities from their isotropic values becomes more significant with the increase of anisotropy.
+It is seen from figure \ref{Fig.nd} that, this deviation persists throughout the considered temperature range.
+We note that, although the normalization factor $N(\xi)$ preserves the number density for the exact anisotropic distribution, the weak-anisotropy expansion employed in the present work does not maintain this constraint order by order in $\xi$, leading to finite corrections to the number density at linear order.
 Additionally, the deviations of the quark distribution functions from their isotropic counterparts decrease with increasing momentum.

 Overall, the influence of anisotropy on the parton distribution functions is more pronounced at high temperatures and low momenta.
 In the kinetic theory framework, the parton distribution functions play a crucial role in determining the transport properties of the QGP medium, including the thermoelectric coefficient.
 Consequently, understanding their behavior under anisotropy provides valuable insight into how expansion-induced anisotropy influences the thermoelectric response of the QGP medium.